wilsonfrantine/landscapeDecoupler/README.md

 ```{r}
 remotes::install_github("wilsonfrantine/landscapeDecoupler")
 ```
 > The dependency `broom.Extra` has been removed from CRAN and the package will fail to install.
-You can workarround by installing the last vertion through the archive <a href="https://cran.r-project.org/src/contrib/Archive/broomExtra/"> broomExtra archive <\a>.
+You can workarround by installing the last vertion through the archive <a href="https://cran.r-project.org/src/contrib/Archive/broomExtra/"> broomExtra archive</a>.

 ## How to use it